About the residency

-This work of the last four years has culminated in the first ever booklet dedicated to UK case studies of Wikimedia in education.
-Which you can access here.
+This work of the last six years has culminated in the first ever booklet dedicated to Case Studies of Wikimedia in UK education.

 Our Wikimedia in the Curriculum activities bring benefits to the students who learn new skills and have immediate public impact in addressing the diversity of editors and diversity of content shared online:

 - Masters in Public Health (MPH) students add 180-200 words to global health related articles.
 Their edits to the Wikipedia page on obesity, for example, are viewed on average 3,000 times per day.

 - Digital Sociology MSc students engage with how sociology is communicated and how knowledge is created and curated online through an introductory workshop each year, a response to the recent ASA article (Matthewson & McGrady, 2018).

 - A Reproductive Biology Honours student’s article on high-grade serous carcinoma, one of the most common forms of ovarian cancer, includes over 60 references and specially created diagrams and has been viewed over 100,000 times since September 2016.

 - Each semester Translation Studies MSc students gain meaningful published practice by selecting a high quality Wikipedia article in one language and translating 1,500-2,000 words to a different language Wikipedia, ensuring knowledge is shared between languages to help build understanding globally.